WANdisco/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation.md

            groups: [docker]
    ```

-This template contains initialisation parameters for the VM, and pre-installs the required services.
+This template contains initialization parameters for the VM, and pre-installs the required services.

 ## Required parameters

 The variables required to create a suitable VM are:

-* The name for the VM.
+* The name for the VM (user defined).

   _Example:_ `--name docker_host01`

 * The [Azure Resource group](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-list) to use for the VM. _Must already exist_.

-  The `name` value from `az group list --output table` should be used here.
+  Use the `name` value from `az group list --output table`.

   _Example:_ `--resource-group GRP-my.name1`

-* The admin username to log in to the VM with.
+* The admin username to log in to the VM with (user defined).

   _Example:_ `--admin-username vm_user`

 * The VM size from the [Azure templates](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes).

-  The `name` value from `az vm list-sizes --location <vm-location> --output table` should be used here.
+  Use the `name` value from `az vm list-sizes --location <vm-location> --output table`.

   _Example:_ `--size Standard_D4_v3`